RafalKucharskiPK/RafalKucharskiPK.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
-description: Publications in reverse chronological order starting with pre-prints.
+description: Journal publications (IF only) in reverse chronological order starting with pre-prints.
 years: [2020, 2019, 2017]
 order: 7
 ---

+Selected IF papers and pre-prints (submitted) only, for full list pleasee see my scholar.

 <h3 class="year">Preprints</h3>
 {% bibliography -f preprints %}